American Doctors Spreading Misinformation About COVID-19: A Comprehensive Study

 Also, the drugs “ivermectin” and “hydroxychloroquine” were widely promoted, although randomized clinical trials found them ineffective in treating “Covid-19”, and therefore the US Food and Drug Administration did not approve their use for this purpose.

-Other misinformation included conspiracy theories about the “pandemic” and that “government and public health officials withheld important information, inflated statistics to make the virus appear worse, or censored information if it did not match official advice.”
+Other misinformation included conspiracy theories regarding the “pandemic” and that “government and public health officials withheld important information, inflated statistics to make the virus appear worse, or censored information if it did not match official advice.”

 With no US federal laws on medical misinformation on social media, many members of the public may have difficulty assessing the accuracy of the news provided to them.